newjersey/navigator.business.nj.gov/content/src/certifications/dbe.md

 ### Eligibility Criteria

-A DBE must either:
+A DBE must meet all of the following:

-1. Be a small business, according to the Small Business Administration (SBA) size standards; and
+1. Small business, according to the [Small Business Administration (SBA) size standards](https://www.sba.gov/size-standards/index.html)
-2. Be 51% owned, and controlled by one or more socially and economically disadvantaged* individuals whose personal net worth does not exceed $1.32 million.
+2. 51% owned, and controlled by one or more socially and economically disadvantaged individuals whose personal

-*\*African Americans, Hispanics, Native Americans, Asian-Pacific, and Subcontinent Asian Americans, and women are presumed to be socially and economically disadvantaged.*
+3. Net worth does not exceed $1.32M

 ### Application Needs